 Dietary fiber is actually a fairly broad category.
-It refers to the part of plant-based carbohydrates that cannot be directly digested or absorbed (unlike, say, sugar and starches).
-Fiber can be found in fruits and vegetables, legumes, nuts and seeds, and whole grains, and comes in numerous forms: soluble (easily dissolved in water) and insoluble, which includes viscose (gel-forming) and fermentable (digestible only by bacteria) fibers.
-Those fermentable fibers—a relatively recent discovery—are particularly fascinating, due to the myriad of ways in which they interact with our gut microbiome.
+It refers to the part of plant-based carbohydrates that cannot be directly digested or absorbed by your body (unlike, say, sugars and most starches).
+Fiber can be found in fruits and vegetables, legumes, nuts and seeds, and whole grains, and comes in numerous forms: insoluble and soluble (easily dissolved in water), which includes viscous (gel-forming) and fermentable (digestible only by bacteria) fibers.
+Those fermentable fibers—a relatively recent discovery—are particularly fascinating, due to the myriad ways in which they interact with our gut microbiome.

 How Do Our Bodies Use It?

 Fiber, we’re taught, is necessary for bowel movements.
-And it’s true—the roughage produced by indigestible fiber passes relatively intact through your digestive system and helps both solidify and soften stool, which can lead to more regular and, well, pleasant bowel movements, as well as helping to prevent hemorrhoids and diverticulitis.
-Fiber also had a brief moment in our mixed-up diet culture: foods rich in fiber may help you feel full longer, leading to weight loss (9, 10).
+And it’s true—the roughage produced by indigestible fiber passes relatively intact/unmodified through your digestive system and helps both solidify and soften stool, which can lead to more regular and, well, pleasant bowel movements, as well as helping to prevent hemorrhoids and diverticulitis.
+Fiber also had a brief moment in our mixed-up diet culture: foods rich in fiber may help you feel full longer, leading to weight loss.8

-In fact, a recent Lancet review of fiber studies concluded that for every 1,000 people that transitioned to a high-fiber diet, six cases of heart disease would be prevented (13).
-The Lancet review also demonstrated consistently lower rates of type-2 diabetes in individuals with higher fiber intake, and fewer incidents of bowel cancer.
+In fact, a recent review in The Lancet concluded that for every 1,000 people that transitioned to a high-fiber diet, six cases of heart disease would be prevented.11 The Lancet review also demonstrated consistently lower rates of type 2 diabetes in individuals with higher fiber intake, and a lesser incidence of bowel cancer.

-Other studies have demonstrated a lower risk of colorectal cancer, and researchers are now looking into whether fiber intake can prevent other types of cancers, including cancers of the mouth, pharynx, larynx, esophagus, colon, rectum and stomach (14, 15).
-The bottom line?
-Eating more fiber can lower your mortality rate (16).
-Not even the miracle acai berry can promise that.
+Other studies have demonstrated a lower risk of colorectal cancer, and researchers are now looking into whether fiber intake can prevent other types of cancers, including cancers of the mouth, pharynx, larynx, esophagus, colon, rectum, and stomach.12,13 The bottom line?
+Eating more fiber can lower your mortality rate.14

 And What About The Microbiome?